Olen/juniper-homeassistant/README.md

 # Integration to use the arp-table of a Juniper SRX as a device-tracker

-Should work on all Juniper Layer 3 devices
+Should work on all Juniper Layer 3 devices, but only tested on SRX

+# Installation

+Copy all the files to a folder under config/custom_components/ - e.g. `config/custom_components/juniper/`

 # Usage